-In this course you'll learn how to create a pay-for-performance plan for your organization.
-This differs from a variable pay plan (covered in DLC Course 75), in that pay-for-performance bases pay increases on performance, not quantifiable work output.
-Pay for performance has grown in popularity because it allows organizations to reward employees for goals key to organization success.
-This course will help you decide whether or not pay for performance is appropriate for your organization and how to create a pay-for-performance plan.
+In this course, you’ll learn how to create a pay for performance plan for your organization.
+Pay for performance allows organizations to reward employees for attaining key goals resulting in organization success.
+This course will help you decide whether or not pay for performance is appropriate for your organization and how to create a pay for performance plan.

-This course teaches you how to select and administer variable pay plans for your organization.
+This course teaches you important concepts about variable pay plans and how they can be applied to your organization.
 It describes the importance of variable pay and the organizations that are best suited for these types of plans.
 It then covers the different types of variable pay plans available and the factors that must be considered in plan design.
 Finally, this course reviews the administration of incentive plans and how to avoid common problems.

 This course teaches compensation professionals how to select and administer variable pay plans for tax-exempt organizations.
 With a special focus on the importance of variable pay in executive compensation packages, you’ll learn the different types of variable pay plans available.
 You’ll also find out the factors that must be considered in their design.
 Finally, you’ll review the administration of variable plans and how to avoid common problems.